dzarista/fboss/arista/README.md

 ### Rebuilding

-To rebuild the SDK from scratch, you must specify `--rebuild-sdk` to `fbossctl build`.
+To rebuild the SDK and FBOSS OSS from scratch, use `fbossctl build --rebuild-all`.
-To rebuild FBOSS OSS from scratch, you must specify `--rebuild-fboss`.
-To rebuild only the FBOSS OSS binaries, use `fbossctl build --skip-sdk --fboss-bins-only`; this is by far the fastest option.
+To rebuild just FBOSS OSS, use `fbossctl build --rebuild-fboss`.
+To rebuild only the FBOSS OSS binaries, use `fbossctl build --fboss-bins-only`;
+this is by far the fastest option.

 ## How to Package